zzirun/ARM11-Assembler-and-Emulator/Extension/tests/README.txt

 To use our test suite:
 1. Go to command line and make our extension.
-2. Go to the test file you wish to test and replace <enter client's email address>
+2. Go to the test file you wish to test and replace <Enter Client's Email Address>
 with the email address you wish to receive your receipt.
 3. Run ./merchant <filename of test> in your terminal
 4. Check your email address for the receipt and compare the output to the expected text file.